asquare14/aSquare14.github.io/about.md

 layout: page
 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})
 <p>I'm an undergrad at IIIT Bangalore pursuing Electronics and Communication Engineering.
-I am passioante about electronics and all things tech.
-I also love Open Source and can often be found surfing github for cool projects.
-Collaborating with people and making new things makes me happy !</p>
+I am interested in electronics,low frequency noise measurements and all things tech. </p>
+<p>I am passionate about Open Source and can often be found surfing github for cool projects.
+Collaborating with people and making new things makes me happy !
+I am also involved in communities that promote diversity in tech .</p>
 <p> In my free time, I read, travel and workout.
-I write on [Quora](https://www.quora.com/profile/Atibhi-Agrawal) and [Medium](https://medium.com/@atibhi.a)</p>
+I also write on Quora and Medium</p>

 <h2>Skills</h2>